danilyanedo7/starter-hugo-academic/content/home/experience.md

     date_start: '2021-07-01'
     date_end: '2021-09-01'
     description: |2-
-        * During my internship in the bioprocess laboratory, I contributed to the evaluation of microalgae growth medium of Coellastrella sp. and presented the findings through data visualization.
+        * Contributed to the evaluation of microalgae growth medium for Coellastrella sp. in the bioprocess laboratory.
+        * Created data visualizations to present findings effectively.
-        * While interning in the bioprocess laboratory, I was involved in international competition and became a semi-finalist in the APEC YES Challenge.
+        * Achieved recognition as a semi-finalist in the APEC YES Challenge for innovative approaches in bioprocess research.

   - title: Pre-Internship Student
     company: National Yang Ming University